 And so another Boxing Day comes round.

 The hunting ban has never commanded popular support.
-Most people couldn’t care less.
-And among those who could (massively concentrated, on both sides, in rural communities), opinion is still overwhelmingly opposed to the ban, i.e., in favour of the safety of the sheep and poultry whom must anti-hunt types still want to eat, and in favour of killing far fewer foxes, by far more humane methods, than the ban compels.
+Most people could not care less.
+And among those who could (massively concentrated, on both sides, in rural communities), opinion is still overwhelmingly opposed to the ban, i.e., in favour of the safety of the sheep and poultry whom most anti-hunt types still want to eat, and in favour of killing far fewer foxes, by far more humane methods, than the ban compels.

-Wealth inequality in Britain is now greater than at any other time since records began.
-Social mobility has not only ceased, but gone dramatically into reverse.
-The wars in Afghanistan and Iraq drone on.
-And so on, and on, and on.
+This Boxing Day as last, economic growth is a distant memory.
+Wealth inequality is greater than at any other time since records began.
+Social mobility had not only ceased, but remains dramatically in reverse, as it has been continuously since 1979.
+The war in Afghanistan drones on.